the-tatanka/personal-website/docs/threat-modeling/checklist.md

 These checklists offer tips for planning, issuing and reviewing Request for Information (RFI) documents for information security assessments.

 The [following web application checklist](https://zeltser.com/security-architecture-cheat-sheet/) contains questions about the initial design and review of a complex internet application's security architecture.
-Shown is the [checklist of Lenny Zeltser](https://zeltser.com/security-architecture-cheat-sheet/).
+Shown is the [checklist from Lenny Zeltser](https://zeltser.com/security-architecture-cheat-sheet/).

 Depending on the web application / service, questions can be added or removed.